oobabooga/text-generation-webui/README.md

 - **File attachments**: Upload text files, PDF documents, and .docx documents to talk about their contents.
 - **Vision (multimodal)**: Attach images to messages for visual understanding ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Multimodal-Tutorial)).
 - **Tool-calling**: Models can call custom functions during chat — web search, page fetching, math, and more.
 Each tool is a single `.py` file, easy to create and extend ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Tool-Calling-Tutorial)).
-- **OpenAI-compatible API**: Chat and Completions endpoints with tool-calling support — use as a local drop-in replacement for the OpenAI API ([examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples)).
+- **OpenAI-compatible API**: Chat and Completions endpoints with tool-calling support.
+Use as a local drop-in replacement for the OpenAI API ([examples](https://github.com/oobabooga/text-generation-webui/wiki/12-%E2%80%90-OpenAI-API#examples)).
 - **Training**: Fine-tune LoRAs on multi-turn chat or raw text datasets.
 Supports resuming interrupted runs ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/05-%E2%80%90-Training-Tab)).
 - **Image generation**: A dedicated tab for `diffusers` models like **Z-Image-Turbo**.
 Features 4-bit/8-bit quantization and a persistent gallery with metadata ([tutorial](https://github.com/oobabooga/text-generation-webui/wiki/Image-Generation-Tutorial)).
 - **Easy setup**: [Portable builds](https://github.com/oobabooga/text-generation-webui/releases) (zero setup, just unzip and run) for GGUF models on Windows/Linux/macOS, or a one-click installer for the full feature set.